 I started my journey from my hostel on Boat Quay and walked to the shops at Marina Bay Sands, where I could cool off in the air conditioning.

 Along Boat Quay are a bunch of small outdoor restaurants overlooking the fountain in the river.
 This area of town is where you will find the cheapest beer in the city, and it really comes alive after sunset.

-The Shops at Marina Bay Sands is quite a pleasant place to walk through and window shop.
-Its an ultra-modern mall with high-end stores and cafés.
-On the lowest level there’s a food court where you can get some cheap eats.
+The Shoppes at Marina Bay Sands is quite a pleasant place to walk through and window shop.
+It’s an ultra-modern mall with high-end stores and cafés.
+On the lowest level, there’s a food court where you can get some cheap eats.

 The Maxwell Hawker Center

-Take a walk through Raffles Place.
-A beautiful outdoor plaza and promenade, this is the best spot to absorb the bustle of Singapore without being surrounded by cars whirring by.
-It’s a pedestrian-only zone with plenty of shopping.
+Take a walk around Raffles Place, a beautiful outdoor plaza and promenade near the city’s downtown.
+This is the best spot to absorb the bustle of Singapore without being surrounded by cars whirring by.
+It’s a picturesque, pedestrian-only zone with plenty of shopping.

 Singapore Gay Bars

 Dorothy’s is a compact Wizard of Oz-themed gay bar in Singapore’s Chinatown neighborhood.
 The staff here is super friendly and welcoming to foreigners.
 The bar has cozy seating and a cozy little terrace overlooking the street below.